-The provisions of the proposed new rule were approved by the NYSE on August 1 and submitted to the SEC on August 15.
-Nasdaq has announced its own proposed listing standards, which were approved by Nasdaq on July 24 and contain some provisions that are different from, and in some cases inconsistent with, the proposed NYSE standards.
+It has been several months since the NYSE and Nasdaq submitted their corporate governance reform proposals to the SEC.
+Both the NYSE and Nasdaq have revised their proposals in the interim.
+Nevertheless, Nasdaq's proposal, as revised, contains some provisions that are different from the proposed NYSE standards.
 Both sets of rules will be subject to public comment.
 In addition, as indicated by the SEC staff, presumably there will be efforts made by the SEC to create consistency between the NYSE and Nasdaq standards.
+In addition, during the proposal period, the SEC has proposed rules under Section 301 of the Sarbanes-Oxley Act regarding audit committees and audit committee member independence.

-Finally, the SEC will have to act on its mandate under the Sarbanes-Oxley Act to direct the exchanges to modify their standards in respect of audit committees.
-Although it is safe to predict the broad outlines of the new corporate governance listing standards, the details remain to be finalized.
+In the interim, the SEC has requested the exchanges to address certain proposals separately.
+Thus, although it is safe to predict the broad outlines of the new corporate governance listing standards, the details remain to be finalized.

-Any questions concerning the foregoing should be addressed to any of the following members of our Securities Group or M&A Group.
+Any questions concerning the foregoing should be addressed to any of the following.
 This memorandum is not intended to provide legal advice, and no legal or business decision should be based on its contents.
 In addition, memoranda on related topics may be accessed under Securities Group publications on our web site (www.paulweiss.com).

-Mark S. Bergman (44 20) 7367 1601 Edwin S. Maynard (1) 212-373-3024 Richard S. Borisoff (1) 212-373-3153 Toby S. Myerson (1) 212-373-3033 Andrew J. Foley (1) 212-373-3078 Carl L. Reisner (1) 212-373-3017 John C. Kennedy (1) 212-373-3025 Judith R. Thoyer (1) 212-373-3002
+Mark S. Bergman (44 20) 7367 1601 John C. Kennedy (1) 212-373-3025 Richard S. Borisoff (1) 212-373-3153 Edwin S. Maynard (1) 212-373-3024 Andrew J. Foley (1) 212-373-3078 Raphael M. Russo (1) 212-373-3309 Paul D. Ginsberg (1) 212-373-3131

-PAUL, WEISS, RIFKIND, WHARTON & GARRISON
+PAUL, WEISS, RIFKIND, WHARTON & GARRISON LLP